 What Are The Contents Of A Great Reading Nook?

-- a cushion and/ or throw rug – DONE
+- Cushion and/ or throw rug

 Hello Option 3!
-This was a chair (also a freebie), I had half painted a few years ago and had been sitting unfinished on the back verandah ever since.
-Occasionally it would get used for seating around the outdoor fire in the winter months.
+This was a chair (also a freebie), I had half painted a few years ago and had been sitting unfinished ever since.
+Now here was my reading chair!

 I got the denim material from Spotlight for a bargain $6 a metre on sale (or $2 per foot).
 Two visits in two days because I changed my mind about using the first lot of fabric I bought.
 A strong cream colour!
 Does that ever happen to anyone else?